VanessaAoki/CapstoneProject/README.md

  $ git clone https://github.com/VanessaAoki/CapstoneProject.git
 ```

-2- Open the folder on VS Code, right click the index.html file and click on "Open With Live Server"
+2- Open the folder on VS Code, right-click the index.html file and click on "Open With Live Server"

 ## Author